cherevik/DecisionTree/README.md

 - Python 3: https://www.python.org/downloads/
 - Graphviz: https://graphviz.gitlab.io/download/

-Next, use your favorite GitHub client to clone the DecisionTree project.
+Next, use your favorite GitHub client to clone the DecisionTree project on your machine.
 In a command window, change to the project directory, and execute the following commands:

 Mac: